esurendrababu/intenship/README.md

 # intenship
-in this repository i am uploading my intenship tasks
+in this repository, I am uploading my internship tasks